sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_sigma_calculations/administration_sigma_calculations.md

 ## Tier Definitions
 Duration: 20

-Each time a user performs an operation, Sigma evaluates where data is retrieved from in order to populate a Workbook’s tables, charts, pivots, and other elements.
+Each time a user performs an operation, Sigma evaluates where the data is retrieved from in order to populate a Workbook's tables, charts, pivots, and other elements.

-In order to perform these calculations as fast as possible, data operations (calculations) are attempted at a few different tiers, making decisions based on where the requested data can be provided to the user, as fast as possible, and with least cost.
+To perform these calculations as quickly as possible, data operations (calculations) are attempted at various tiers.
+Decisions are made based on where the requested data can be provided to the user most rapidly and at the lowest cost.

-The image below shows where the query logic happens, as "lanes".
-Each item is then numbered so that we can use the subsequent numbered list to describe each item.
+The image below illustrates where the query logic occurs, displayed in three "lanes".
+Each item is numbered so that we can use the subsequent numbered list to describe each one.

 <aside class="positive">
 <strong>IMPORTANT:</strong><br> The numbers DO NOT imply an order of operations.
 We will discuss that in the next section when we explore a typical query workflow.